projectcapsule/capsule/docs/operator/use-cases/onboarding.md

 Once the new tenant `oil` is in place, Bill sends the login credentials to Alice.

-Alice can log in using her own credentials and check if she can create a namespace
+Alice can log in using her credentials and check if she can create a namespace

 ```
 kubectl auth can-i create namespaces